HydrologicEngineeringCenter/SnoPAC/README.md

 # SnowPAC
-Snow PAC (Processor Aggregator Calculator).
+Snow PAC (Parametric Aggregation Calculator).
 Snow ATI Melt Rate Relationship Calculator.
 For use in HEC-HMS Snowmelt modeling

 For Context, Instructions, and Example files; see the following Discourse Post: https://discourse.hecdev.net/t/what-is-snow-pac-a-snow-melt-ati-meltrate-parameter-calculator/721